Muslims across the world will be celebrating Eid al-Adha this week.

 Eid al-Adha - which means 'feast of the sacrifice' - is celebrated just over two months later, at the same time when many Muslims perform the Hajj pilgrimage.

-Festivals in Islam are based on the lunar calendar, which is around 11 days shorter than the solar calendar - the calendar which most people in the world use in their day-to-day life.
+Festivals in Islam are based on the lunar calendar (based on the phases of the Moon), which is around 11 days shorter than the solar calendar, (based on the Sun) - the calendar which most people around the world use in their day-to-day life.

 Being based on the lunar calendar means the dates of both Eids change each year, but Eid al-Fitr is always a little over two months before Eid al-Adha.

-On both Eids, many Muslims will go to special Eid prayers at their local mosque and have a day of celebrations with family and friends.
+For both Eids, many Muslims usually go to special Eid prayers at their local mosque and have a day of celebrations with family and friends.